track507/Grim-Hollow/README.md

 ### Critical Fixes Needed

-**Duplicate Keys in GH-Complete.js:**
+**GH-Complete.js:**

-- Lines 1197, 1436, 2358, 3300: Multiple `note` keys in objects
+- Lines 1197, 1436, 2358, 3300: Duplicate `note` keys in objects (no-dupe-keys)

-### Non-Critical Warnings

-- Unused function parameters (lines 2960, 3166, 3402, 5036)
-- `==` vs `===` comparisons (lines 1266, 1273, 5037)

 These warnings can be ignored if the code functions correctly with MPMB's sheet.
-This is just my stylistic approach of using strict comparison.
+The unused parameters may be required by MPMB's function signatures even if not used in the implementation.

 ## Contributing